First-Time Felony Charge: What Actually Happens

 - Suppressed evidence changes everything.
 Illegal stop?
 Unconstitutional search?
 Coerced confession?
 That evidence gets thrown out.

-- Motions create leverage even when denied — they reveal the prosecution's strategy.
+- Motions create use even when denied.
+They reveal the prosecution's strategy.

 - Motions preserve appellate issues for the future.